whblondeau/gyre/finding_flotsam.md

 “A woman to the top to watch our guide!
 Those off watch, come forward and see what manner of guide we have!”

-Out ahead of the Ragfin some hundred and fifty meters was a shark of unbelievable size.
+Out ahead of the _Ragfin_ some hundred and fifty meters was a shark of unbelievable size.
 Its dorsal fin stood clear of the water, perhaps half the height of a woman.

 Later, Eastwind asked permission to speak to the Captain.
 She, still in a great good mood, allowed it.

-“How, Captain, does the Shark have any idea where to find Flotsam?”
+“How, Captain, does Shark have any idea where to find Flotsam?”

 The Captain nodded approvingly, as if Eastwind had just taken and computed a difficult star sight.
 “What is the first thing you see about that shark, Eastwind Shen?”

 “...Fucking huge, Captain.”

 She nodded approvingly again.
 “Sharks have a lateral line—you know what that is?”

 “A stripe down the fish’s side, that can feel and localize low-pitch disturbances.”
 Then Eastwind’s jaw dropped.
-“Captain… Does Flotsam emit such sounds?”
+“Captain… Does _Flotsam_ emit such sounds?”

 The Captain nodded again.
 “Flotsam does!
 What their cause is, or what purpose they might have, I do not know.
 Flotsam has many mysteries.
-But when your shark is long enough…”
+But when your shark is _long_ enough…”

 For just a moment, Eastwind Shen felt a common fascination with the bloody-handed monster who ruled the horrible ship.

                     \#

-The Ragfin made good time, following the Great Shark.
+The _Ragfin_ made good time, following the Great Shark.
 At first its course meandered; but as they sailed ever further to the west southwest, the fish appeared to settle in.

 The topic of feeding the Shark was much studied in the foc’sle.
 Some of the Bhalong said that the Shark would need to be fed another time or two before the journey ended.
 Whether they said that to terrify their shipmates, or because it was true, no one could say.